osexpert/GoreRemoting/README.md

 GoreRemoting is (just like CoreRemoting) a way to migrate from .NET Remoting, but with Grpc instead of WebSockets\Sockets.

+## Runtime
+Runs on .net 4.8 and later.
+Can use Grpc.Core or grpc-dotnet as tranport.

 ## General
 Services are always stateless\single call.
 If you need to store state, store in a session.
 You can send extra headers with every call from client to server, eg. a sessionId or a Token via BeforeMethodCall on client and CreateInstance on server (look in examples).